 More than 30 million Americans have diabetes, but there are many misconceptions about what it does to the body, who can get it and how it’s treated.
-We talked to UNC Health Care experts to create this explainer.
+We talked to UNC Health experts to create this explainer.

 “Diabetes in all its forms is essentially excess sugar in the bloodstream,” says Deepa Kirk, MD, medical director of the UNC Hospitals Diabetes and Endocrinology Clinic at Meadowmont and associate professor of medicine in the UNC School of Medicine.